rituk2002/Treasure/README.md

     2. Second Clue - The Second clue consist of a text data where the input data will be compared , the task is to complete the lyrics of the song by telling the              missing word which will then lead towards the next clue.

-    3. Third  Clue - In the Third clue user need to identify the given image and answer accordingly and then proceed accordingly.
+    3. Third  Clue - In the Third clue user need to identify the given image and answer accordingly and then proceed accordingly .This clue also contains a 'DEAD_END".

     4. Fourth Clue - Almost same as that of third clue, here user had to identify the video and then move forward.